kyma-project/kyma-dashboard/README.md

 2. Configure extension in `environments/dev/extensions.json`.
 Do the same for `stage` and `prod` environments.

-3. Add test for the ne extension in `tests` directory
+3. Add test for the extension in `tests` directory

 4. Make sure to add smoke tests for your extension in `tests/tests/cluster/test-check-extensions.spec.js` or `tests/tests/namespace/test-check-extensions.spec.js` files.

 ### Run tests

-For the information on how to run tests and configure them, go to the [`tests`](tests) directory.
+For the information on how to run tests and configure them, go to the [`tests`](./tests) directory.